Check It Out (will.i.am and Nicki Minaj song)

-"Check It Out" is a song performed by American rapper will.i.am and Trinidadian rapper Nicki Minaj.
+"Check It Out" is a song performed by American rappers will.i.am and Nicki Minaj.
 The hip hop and electropop song, written by will.i.am and Minaj, samples the 1979 hit single "Video Killed the Radio Star" by the Buggles.
 After release, it debuted on the US Billboard Hot 100 at No. 78 and on the Canadian Hot 100 at No. 48.
 It appears on Minaj's first album, Pink Friday, though it was not released to promote the album.
 The special remix released in the UK features the British recording artist Cheryl Cole.
-The song peaked at No. 24 on the Billboard Hot 100 By December 2013, it has sold 780,000 digital downloads.
+The song peaked at No. 24 on the Billboard Hot 100.
+By December 2013, it had sold 780,000 digital downloads.

 Background

 The song samples "Video Killed the Radio Star" by the Buggles.
 Minaj said in an interview with Entertainment Weekly that she was working with producer will.i.am on her latest album, not hinting at whether it was a production or a featured help, saying, "Just something for my album that I'm really excited about."
 An unofficial mix of the song was leaked on the Internet on August 27, 2010, two weeks before its official release.

 In an interview with MTV News, Minaj commented on her collaboration with the will.i.am, saying, "I worked with tons of producers on my album, shout out to all of them.
 Will’s the only producer that produced me.
 He really sat there and got this weird sound, and I was like, 'What?'
 It was so simple.
 He was sitting there and he made the beat on the spot."
 She continued, "I was sitting there, and it was like five minutes later, he finished the beat!"
 The Buggles, the British band behind the original, performed the updated record "Check It Out" at shows at Supperclub in London and at The British Music Experience at The O2 Arena.
 The lead singer, Trevor Horn, commented on his song being sampled by the duo by saying, "We’re very happy because it means we made a little bit of money for it."